deirdreobyrne/CalendarAndDST/README.md

 }
 ```

-## Daylight savings time
+## Daylight saving time

-The algorithm to account for daylight savings time is quite simple.
-Just calculate when daylight savings time starts and ends in the current year, and then figure out whether DST is in effect.
+The algorithm to account for daylight saving time is quite simple.
+Just calculate when daylight saving time starts and ends in the current year, and then figure out whether DST is in effect.

 All of the current (June 2022) [rules for determining when DST starts and ends](https://en.wikipedia.org/wiki/Daylight_saving_time_by_country) (with the exception of the rules for Iran) can be summarised as